 When it comes to the best office chairs, our top pick is the classic Herman Miller Aeron.
 Although this expensive chair has been around for many years, the company has not been resting on its laurels; it has constantly revised the design of the Aeron to keep up with developments, and this chair is a marvel of material engineering.
 You'll pay for this design, though: Priced at $1,395, it's a big investment.
 You get what you pay for with this chair, though: It is the most configurable and adaptable chair we looked at, and you can add features such as a headrest and a footrest that share the same design.

 For those on a budget, the best office chair is the Furmax Office Mesh Chair with Armrest.
-It costs less than $100 and has a mesh back with lumbar support, so you'll remain cool while your backbone remains supported.
+It costs around $60 and has a mesh back with lumbar support, so you'll remain cool while your backbone remains supported.
 Its arms aren't adjustable, but it is available in a variety of colors.

 The best office chairs you can buy today

 The Herman Miller Aeron chair may be the symbol of dot-com excess, but there's a good reason for that: It is damn comfortable.
 This top-tier chair allows you to adjust everything, including more esoteric things, like the tension of eight zones of the fabric (including the important lumbar support) and the tilt and angle of the armrests.
 It also supports working in two profiles: one for when you are leaning forward and another for when you are leaning back and reclining.

 It's perhaps no surprise that all of this comes at a price.
 At $1,395, you could buy one of these chairs or 11 of our cheapest picks, the AmazonBasics Classic office chair.
 You only have one butt, though, and if you are going to be working from home for a long time, it would be worth giving your behind a nice place to rest.